raymonable/tb-micro/README.md

-# tb-micro
+# Trollbox Micro

-A tiny Trollbox client based around the idea of having it as a little bookmark that you can open! :)
+A little, tiny plugin that you can add to your bookmarks bar that lets you enjoy Trollbox by a single button click!

+Please note that there is no tutorial to use this; you'll have to figure that out on your own.